 Regardless of how high the R-value on an insulation product is unless it also has a low – E value it has no ability to reflect radiant energy.
 It will always need to absorb the heat in order to work.

-Very high R values don’t stop heat transfer, they simply slow it down.
-You cannot ignore the need for good U values, but by addressing the U values alone a large percentage of heat transfer is being ignored.
+Very high R-values don’t stop heat transfer, they simply slow it down.
+You cannot ignore the need for good R-values, but by addressing the R-value alone, a large percentage of heat transfer is being ignored.

 What is Emissivity?

 You may have heard of low E glass in windows.
 Well the ‘E’ stands for Emissivity and Low-E Insulation works the same way.

 Here are the emissivity values for a list of building materials: